 Job and Salary Information for Online Instructors

-According to the U.S. Bureau of Labor Statistics (BLS), the general job outlook for all post-secondary teachers was good from 2018-2028, with jobs projected to increase faster than average by 11% during that time.
+According to the U.S. Bureau of Labor Statistics (BLS), the general job outlook for all postsecondary teachers was good from 2019-2029, with jobs projected to increase much faster than average by 9% during that time.
 Because of the efficiency of online education, more institutions were expected to feature online courses in the near future.
-The BLS reported a wide range of annual salaries for post-secondary educators depending on their fields of study.
-For teachers of unspecified subjects, which the BLS categorizes as 'other,' the mean annual salary was $76,990 in May 2018.
+The BLS reported a wide range of annual salaries for postsecondary educators depending on their fields of study.
+For teachers of unspecified subjects, which the BLS categorizes as 'other,' the mean annual salary was $86,430 in May 2020.

 Graduate study is usually a requirement for postsecondary online instruction, because an instructor must be an expert in their field or specialty.
 Job prospects for online instruction are good for the next few years, as colleges and universities continue to make use of new technology and offer more online courses.